- GuidosToolbox 2.6, Revision 6 is now available, more details in the changelog

 All tools are based on geometric principles and can thus be applied at any scale and to any kind of raster data.

 GuidosToolbox also includes MSPA (Morphological Spatial Pattern Analysis), a customized sequence of mathematical morphological operators targeted at the description of the geometry and connectivity of the image components.
-MSPA features and application examples are described on the MSPA-website.
+The MSPA website provides further information on MSPA features, application examples as well as links to download MSPA-plugins for GIS applications.

 The graphical user interface of GuidosToolbox.

-Feature summary: please click on the icon below to view the GuidosToolbox flyer.
+please click on the icons below to view the GuidosToolbox

 GuidosToolbox is available in the following options: